-- Check that your shade house is clean, tidy and ready to use. - Check for damage/wear to the shade house and let us know if anything needs repair. - Test run your irrigation system making sure there will be no dry spots. - Check the irrigation battery and replace if necessary.
+- Check that your shade house is clean, tidy and ready to use. - Check for damage/wear to the shade house and let us know if anything needs repair. - Test run your irrigation system making sure there will be no dry spots. - Please check with your facilitator to see if your timer battery has been changed.